-Years of planning, design, and construction are now converging into the realization of Colonel White's vision.
+In the late 1990s, years of planning, design, and construction converged into the realization of Colonel White's vision.
 All commercial activity has been removed from Giant Forest.
 Overnight accommodations have been relocated outside the grove to Wuksachi Village.
 Demolition of 282 buildings and ecological restoration of 231 acres in Giant Forest is complete.
 Visitor facilities in Giant Forest have been converted from overnight to day-use.

-The goal of the Giant Forest restoration project is to restore the ecological health of the Giant Forest sequoia grove, home of the world's largest trees, and create opportunities for outstanding national park experiences.
-Specific objectives are the following:
+The goal of the Giant Forest restoration project was to restore the ecological health of the Giant Forest sequoia grove, home of the world's largest trees, and create opportunities for outstanding national park experiences.
+Specific objectives included:

 On these pages you will witness the dramatic transformation of the Giant Forest from city to forest.
 You will learn why and how the Park Service is carrying out this transformation.
 You will realize that a similar transformation in the Park Service's commitment to correcting mistakes of the past was necessary before Colonel White's dream of restoration could be pursued in earnest.

 Before and After Photos